Protecting the Smallest Passengers with Presence Detection Technology

 ChildPresenceDetectionSystem(CPD)_06.jpg

-A radar sends out radio waves and receives part of the waves that hit and are reflected by a target to tell how far (and where) it is located.
-The more finely the target is detected, the more clearly its shape is revealed.
+A radar sends out radio waves and receives part of the waves that hit and are reflected by a target to tell how far and where it is located.
+The more detailed the detection, the more clearly its shape is revealed.
 Furthermore, since radio waves are repeatedly transmitted and received, a radar can also keep track of changes caused by the movement of the target.

 ChildPresenceDetectionSystem(CPD)_05.JPG

-When the CPD system detects a child left alone in the car and judges the situation as an emergency, it will raise an alert by turning on the hazard lights and sounding the horn and notifying the user’s smartphone.
-It is also has the technical capability to include many additional functions so that the CPD system will comply with specific national regulations.
+When the CPD system detects a child left alone in the car and judges the situation as an emergency, it will raise an alert by turning on the hazard lights, sounding the horn and notifying the users smartphone.
+It also has the technical capability to include many additional functions, such as an emergency alert to police or fire departments, so that the CPD system can easily comply with specific national regulations.

 ChildPresenceDetectionSystem(CPD)_06.jpg

-The U.S. and European countries are expected to soon make CPD systems mandatory standard equipment in passenger motor vehicles in the market.
-There is no doubt that the market for CPD systems will expand globally.
+U.S. and Europeare soon expected to make CPD systems mandatory standard equipment in passenger motor vehicles in their respective markets.
+Global market expansion of the CPD system is expected.

 Share this article